Lebanon City School District

 The Lebanon City School District (commonly known as Lebanon City Schools) is a city school district located in Lebanon, Ohio, United States.
 The school district covers 81.9 sqmi primarily in the City of Lebanon and Turtlecreek Township in Warren County.
-It also includes small portions of Union, Salem, Clearcreek, and Washington townships, as well as some small areas that have been annexed by the cities of Middletown and Mason.
+In addition to most of Lebanon, it also includes small portions of Union, Salem, Clearcreek, and Washington townships, as well as some small areas that have been annexed by the cities of Middletown and Mason.

 The district has approximately 5,800 students.

 History

 Todd Yohey became superintendent in 2016 and served until his 2020 retirement, when he became the associate director of the Southwest Ohio Computer Association.
 According to Yohey the Lebanon district board wanted him to remain in his position.

 On January 1, 2021, Robert Buskirk became the interim superintendent, though the school board did not choose him as a finalist for the permanent superintendent position.
-Isaac W. Seevers, previously superintendent of Greeneview Local Schools, was selected as superintendent in April 2021.
+Isaac W. Seevers, previously superintendent of Greeneview Local School District, was selected as superintendent in April 2021.